wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-deploy-microsoft-teams/includes/4-plan-for-teams-rollout.md

 When rolling out Teams in an organization that already uses Skype for Business, you must consider initially implementing both systems simultaneously in a coexistent state and then eventually migrate from Skype for Business to Teams.

+> [!NOTE]
-**Note:** Skype for Business Online will be retired on July 31, 2021, after which it will no longer be accessible or supported.
+> Skype for Business Online will be retired on July 31, 2021, after which it will no longer be accessible or supported.

 ## Advisor for Teams